davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 We have split a `Cloud Native` Blue/Green deployment into three steps:

-1. Deploy new version.
+1. Deploy the new version.
-2. Switch new version to Online.
+2. Switch the new version to Online.
    - Rollback
 3. Align and scale down Offline.